ARez2/LootLocker-Godot-SDK/README.md

 # LootLocker-Godot-SDK

 ## Disclaimer
-This was just the beginning of an SDK for Godot.
-The LootLocker Team said that it has plans for an official Godot SDK, but as for now, this is what I came up with.
+This was just the beginning of an SDK for _Godot_.
+The _LootLocker_ Team said that it has plans for an official _Godot_ SDK, but as for now, this is what Ares2 came up with.

-It also by far does not cover all the LootLocker features as Ares2 have just added the most important features that I needed.
-Those include
+It also by far does not cover all the LootLocker features as Ares2 have just added the most important features that are needed.
+Those include:

 - User authentication (guest login, white label login, Steam & Google will come later first)
 - Leaderboards (almost all features)
 - some misc features (ping)

-This is a work in progress, it is barely usable for now, so DO NOT report issue as there are plenty, known or not yet known.
+This is a work in progress, it is barely usable for now, so **DO NOT** report issue as there are plenty, known or not yet known.
 You still can submit PR for features, bug fix or other things.

 Stay tuned.

 ## Quick Start